CharlesMicou/SpatialTiled/README.md

 ## Generating a snapshot from map files

-Run `spatial local worker launch TiledWorker toSnapshot` to generate a snapshot.
+Run `spatial local worker launch TiledWorker toSnapshot` to generate a snapshot outputted to `snapshots/test_world.snapshot`.

 I'll fix this up to take better args soon, I promise.